Rape chant

 A rape chant is a type of chant made by members of a group that condones rape and sexual assault.

 History

 Historically rape chants have been associated with the acceptance of violence against women.
 Rape chants relate to a sociological concept called rape culture.
 In the past chants have invoked violence against women, violence against children, paedophilia, political violence and even necrophilia.

 This topic is not covered widely in textbooks or academic literature but was explored at length in a The Agenda with Steve Paikin segment in 2013.
 Carleton University associate professor Rena Bivens, has stated that both men and women are complicit in the rape culture that leads to these chants.
 Furthermore, she says these chants normalize rape culture.

 Notable examples

-Rape chants have occurred around the globe.

 Africa

-Over 100 members of the youth wing of the ruling political party engaged rape chants in Burundi in 2017.
+Over 100 members of the youth wing of the ruling political party engaged in rape chants in Burundi in 2017.
 These chants were subsequently condemned by the United Nations.